sergi0gs/How_distribute_your_money/README.md

 ![step 5](https://user-images.githubusercontent.com/71573671/104792251-c39e9800-576b-11eb-9a66-ff78c8e50c01.PNG)

-You will see your money, the distribution of it and how many you can spend.
+You will see your money, the distribution of it and how many of it you can spend.

+Best wishes!!